theorangepotato/programming-languages-2019/Assignment1/README.md

      hd a:b:c:#   --->   a
      tl a:b:c:#   --->   b:c:#

-Note that this specification does not specify what will happen if you call `hd #` or `tl #`.
+Note that this does not specify what will happen if you call `hd #` or `tl #`.
 In my implementation the computation will just get stuck at `hd #` or `tl #`, in more sophisticated implementations, you would probably want to throw a runtime exception.

 **Remark on the side:** Lists can also be nested in order to form trees as in